Envian/xiv-criterion-na-strats/guides/_ew/aai/trash1.md

 After pulling the first add, tornados will spawn and move along the walls, dealing heavy damage and knocking players back.
-Even though the tornados are moving circular AOEs, there are no safe areas, so players must keep moving the nb entire time.
+Even though the tornados are moving circular AOEs, there are no safe areas, so players must keep moving the entire time.

-Additionally, both the south west and north east corners are exactly the width of a tornado.
+Additionally, both the south west and north east cubbies are exactly the width of a tornado.
 If you go into one of these thin areas, a tornado will come in and kill you.